 A Luxury Stay at the King and Prince Resort

 Your home-away-from-home must be the cherished King and Prince Beach and Golf Resort.
-In fact, the King and Prince Resort and St. Simons Island are pretty much synonymous.
-The King and Prince understand Southern hospitality and go above and beyond to make your stay memorable (a huge number of guests return year after year).
-At the King and Prince, you are truly enveloped in island beauty, pristine sandy beaches, crashing ocean waves, and swaying palm trees.
+The King and Prince Resort and St. Simons Island are pretty much synonymous.
+The King and Prince understand Southern hospitality and go above and beyond to make your stay memorable (a considerable number of guests return year after year).
+At the King and Prince, you are genuinely enveloped in island beauty, pristine sandy beaches, crashing ocean waves, and swaying palm trees.

 There are three room locations: main hotel, beach villa, or resort residences (some of which are dog-friendly).
-Unless you have a large group traveling with you, spring for an ocean view room in the main hotel.
-Leave your floor to ceiling sliding glass doors open at night and enjoy hearing the waves sing you to sleep.
+Unless you have a large group traveling with you, spring for an ocean view room in the main hotel, leave your floor to ceiling sliding glass doors open at night and enjoy hearing the waves going to sleep.
 The rooms’ interior is beach chic done up in demure, relaxing colors.
-A couch and/or chairs provide additional seating in the room.
+A couch and chairs provide additional seating in the room.
 Rooms also include mini-refrigerators, flat-screen TV’s with CD/DVD players, and a small arsenal of books.

 The King and Prince’s aesthetically pleasing grounds offer two huge oceanfront pools (3 others throughout the property), children’s play area, Royal Treatment Cottage for massage services, and plenty of spots for relaxing and lapping up the scenery.
 Rooms include complimentary Wi-Fi, parking, and no resort fees are required.
 The King and Prince Resort is also a member of the Historic Hotels of America.